frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 ### Reaching the QR-Code solution

 From text reduction, two threads emerged.
-The first thread was on new and creative ways to encode the data into smaller spaces:
+The first thread was on new and creative ways to encode the data into smaller spaces, specifically using a QR-code-like set of rules (the cropping is poor on these, clicking them shows how they work).
+Depending on your counting method, this uses 7 to 10 pixels for the data and the "text:"

 <blockquote class="bluesky-embed" style="margin: 10px auto;" data-bluesky-uri="at://did:plc:wlwlvnq25nzwvz43crqo7apu/app.bsky.feed.post/3lningfgmk226" data-bluesky-cid="bafyreie76cepxokaccjwmizy4audf7ib2autyyopr5rf7atzhfsutgdlty" data-bluesky-embed-color-mode="system"><p lang="en">and if we do need exact precision, we can binary encode each square!